 SOCIALLY RESPONSIBLE INVESTMENT (SRI) POOL

-Cleveland Foundation donors are invited to participate in our social impact investing program through the SRI pool, which was established in 2002.
-The pool was custom-built for the foundation and invests in carbon-free stocks screened for social and environmental responsibility, gender diversity, and a place-based emphasis on Cleveland.
-The pool has more than $90 million in assets and has provided strong financial returns among our array of social impact investing vehicles.
-Our SRI pool demonstrates that real return and social good are not mutually exclusive.
+Cleveland Foundation donors are invited to participate in our impact investing program through the SRI pool, which was established in 2002.
+The pool was custom built for the foundation and invests in U.S. public and private companies screened for social and environmental responsibility, gender diversity, and a place-based emphasis on Cleveland.

 RACIAL EQUITY INVESTMENT (REI) POOL

-In investment firms, white management is 25% more represented as compared to U.S. population statistics.
-In response to this disparity, the Cleveland Foundation launched a Racial Equity Investment Pool in fall 2020, the first of its kind among the largest U.S. community foundations.
-The pool is focused on investing in U.S. public companies that (1) are inclusive of Black, indigenous, and people of color (BIPOC) representation on their boards (targeting 50% more representation than the Russell 3000 Index), (2) have a history of fostering an inclusive, equitable and diverse workplace culture, and (3) have a stated commitment to racial equity.
+Also an option for donors, the Cleveland Foundation launched an REI pool in fall 2020, the first of its kind among the largest U.S. community foundations.
+The pool is focused on investing in U.S. public and private companies that (1) are inclusive of Black, Indigenous, and people of color (BIPOC) representation on their boards (targeting 50% more representation than the Russell 3000 Index), (2) have a history of fostering an inclusive, equitable and diverse workplace culture, and (3) have a stated commitment to racial equity.
 Outside the U.S., the pool invests with BIPOC owned (>50%) investment firms to help equalize the diversity imbalance in investment management.
-The pool is complementary to the SRI pool mentioned above and offers some of the same socially-conscience elements while also giving donors a more focused, mission-driven investment option for racial equity.

 Socially Responsible